-Myopia is the inability to clearly see unless looking at something up close.
+Myopia (nearsighted) is a condition that results in blurred distance vision.
 This refractive error is very common among children and young adults.
-Myopia is the result of an oblong structure in the eye, which causes the light refract incorrectly inside of the eye.
+Myopia is the result of light refracting incorrectly inside of the eye.
 Rather than reflecting light onto the retina, the center of focus becomes the space in front of the retina.
 Myopia is often the result of an eye that has grown too long for the system.
 Myopia can also be the result of a cornea that is curved more than normal, or a lens in the eye that is too thick.

 Sometimes Myopia is referred to as “nearsightedness”, because objects at near distances are easier to see relative to objects at far distances.
 This disorder generally develops in childhood and increases through adulthood, if nothing is done.
 There are people that will experience adult onset myopia and it is common in adults who change their viewing habits.
 Examples include starting law or medical school, taking a job that requires looking at a screen for extended periods of time or even being on a submarine.
-Some common symptoms of Myopia are squinting, eye fatigue, and headaches.
+Some common signs and symptoms of Myopia in children are squinting, getting close to objects (such as the TV), holding objects closer than expected, eye fatigue, and eye rubbing.

 2.3 billion people have myopia currently, and if nothing is done about it, that number is expected to reach 5 billion by 2050.
 (According to researchers at the Brien Holden Vision Institute.)

 Graph credit: https://www.brienholdenvision.org/myopia-prevalence.html

 The number we are most impressed by?
 One.
 The one child that we are in front of.